 PV planning team has evaluated such offers during their research, see e.g Berliner Stadtwerke.

 However, even thought this looks like a win-win situation, the external company wins a lot more than the WEG members.
 This actually makes sense, because whoever shoulders the financial risk and financial burden will reap the majority of the resulting benefits.
+So letting other companies invest is the option for “lazy” WEGs – and it means that most of the profits go elsewhere.

 Some companies offer an annual rent payment for the roof on top.
-Assuming an annual payment of approx. €3000, the WEG will receive approx. €100.000 over 30 years.
-The external company who invested in the solar plant in contrast is expected to walk away with a return of €400.000 – 570.000 on their investment. - We (the WEG or individual owners) pay for the solar plant: We get Mieterstrom 10% cheaper guaranteed than Grundversorgertarif (Alva current calculation is based on 0,24ct/kWh).
+However, this is the option for WEGs that are not only “lazy”, but also “stupid”: with such a payment, WEGs feel be proud to “get” something from their roof – not realizing that they will be the ones who in the end is financing this payment: a high rent for using the roof will directly affect the electricity price for the inhabitants.
+Assuming an annual payment of €3000, the WEG would receive €100.000 over 30 years, but the external company who invested in the solar plant will reap the bulk of the return on their investment. - We (the WEG or individual owners) pay for the solar plant: Alva currently offers Mieterstrom in their existing projects at around 26-28 ct/kWh, check their pricing at www.karlssonn.de.
 We also are expected to earn €500.000 – 670.000 on our investment.

 Where can I find additional information?